From an old highway to a vibrant district in the Central City

 Since 1978, CADA has been about building neighborhoods for people, not for profits.
 As a self-supporting public agency, fiscal prudence is a must.
 But we’re also driven by another bottom line: to build safe, affordable and environmentally sustainable urban neighborhoods that people are happy to call home.

-CADA and its partners will have 200 additional new homes under construction in 2015, and an additional 100 units in 2016.
+CADA and its partners will complete 200 additional homes for city dwellers in 2014 and 100 more in 2015.

 2001 Sacramento Art Deco Society Preservation Award for Preserving the Av-Corda Apartment Building